top of page

 Shiroabhyanga & Mukhabhyanga - Ayurvedic Head & Face Massage

 According to traditional Indian Medicine (Ayurveda), the head is the most important part of the body because all the sense organs are located in it.
 Head massage (Shiroabhyanga) provides nourishment to all of the sense organs and promotes their natural functioning.
 A variety of Ayurvedic oils are used for this type of massage, chosen according to Ayurvedic principles that focus on keeping you in balance - body, mind and spirit.
 Some of the benefits of Shiroabhyanga include relaxation, reduction in frequency of headaches, encouraging hair growth and preventing hair fall, improving sleep, blood and lymph circulation.
 Mukhabhyanga (face massage) consists of applying herbal oil or paste on the face followed by a massage.
-Some products that may be used include saffron and turmeric creams or Ksheerabala 101 oil.
+Some products that may be used include saffron and turmeric creams.

 Please ensure you read the FAQ's about Ayurvedic massage as well as the entire information on this page before you book a consultation.
 Type of massage received will depend on your condition as not all massages are suitable to everyone.
 Enquire to book a consultation.